squ1rrel-ctf/squ1rrel.dev/_posts/2023-01-02-htb-aeswcm.md

 </div>

 ### `tag` Function
-The final funtion in the `AESWCM` class, and the same function called inside `main`, is the `tag` function.
+The final function in the `AESWCM` class, and the same function called inside `main`, is the `tag` function.
 This function acts as an outline for the entire creation process of a wand characteristic's tag and is incredibly important.
 Thankfully, it is also quite simple.

 ```python
     def tag(self, pt, iv=os.urandom(16)):